Professor Graeme Macdonald | Room (tbc) | firstname.lastname@example.org | Office Hours: Tuesday 10-11; Wednesday 11-12

 "We live in a petrol world."
 Stephanie Lemenager

 The module will study long and short fiction (from naturalism to speculative fiction) from around the world.
 We also cover theatre, cinema, documentary, artworks and photography, with oil at its core.
-We interpret this within the wider rubric of ‘petroculture’, revealing international patterns in petroleum's form and content.
+We interpret this within the wider rubric of ‘petroculture’, revealing international patterns in petroleum's cultural forms and social content.
 Connecting petrofiction's themes and aesthetic expressions confirm the effectiveness of a recently reconfigured world-literature as method and resource to map and critique ways in which the world’s resources are unevenly produced, extracted, refined and exploited on a global-local scale.
 You will see how petrofiction reveals vulnerable populations around the globe subject to oil imperialism, dispossession, environmental degradation.
 We will fashion an ecocritical frame as we proceed, realising how petrotexts register oil’s relations with climate breakdown, ecological crisis, democratic stress, war, urbanisation, short-lived economic booms, and campaigns for environmental justice.
 In tracking cultural and political responses to oil production and use throughout the 'Anthropocene' epoch, the course will also maintain a focus on speculative forms of energy futures – and demonstrate why fiction offers a novel way to think about culture after oil.

 Primary Texts for 2023/24